opencog/atomspace/README.md

 Building and Installing
 =======================
+The Atomspace runs on more-or-less any flavor of Linux.
+It does not run on any non-Linux operating systems (except maybe some of the BSD's).
+Sorry!

-The Atomspace has a small number of pre-requisites that must be installed before it can be built.
+There are a small number of pre-requisites that must be installed before it can be built.
+Many users will find it easiest to use the install scripts provided in the [ocpkg repo](https://github.com/opencog/ocpkg).
+Some users may find some success with one of the [opencog Docker containers] (https://github.com/opencog/docker).
+Developers interested in working on the AtomSpace must be able to build it manually.
+If you can't do that, all hope is lost.

 Prerequisites
 -------------
 To build the OpenCog AtomSpace, the packages listed below are required.
-With a few exceptions, most Linux distributions will provide these packages.
-Users of Ubuntu 14.04 "Trusty Tahr" may use the dependency installer at `/scripts/octool`.
-Users of any version of Linux may use the Dockerfile to quickly build a container in which OpenCog will be built and run.
+Essentially all Linux distributions will provide these packages.

 ###### boost
 * C++ utilities package.